jtkovacs/jtkovacs.github.io/refs/notes/sotl.md

     - Be authentic
     - Show your personal investment in the class and the students

-## Reflective practice

-Per Booth (2011), a miscellany of advice regarding beliefs and attitudes:
+### A miscellany of advice and insights

-- Be vigilant against the “curse of knowledge”, i.e. losing the ability to communicate with inexperts and to effectively anticipate knowledge gaps in one’s teaching
+- Be vigilant against the “curse of knowledge”, i.e. losing the ability to communicate with inexperts and to effectively anticipate knowledge gaps in one’s teaching (Booth, 2011)